If I move my retirement (IRA, ROTH IRA, etc) to/from the US - what tax impact will it have?

 The U.S. tax burden will be lesser than you may expect because your own contributions will be excluded from taxable amount.
 Contributions made by your employer will also be excluded to the extent that they were reported on your tax returns.
 Thus it will be mainly growth in the account that you'd have to pay U.S. tax upon withdrawal of lump sum from foreign retirement account.
 And, of course, tax paid abroad (if there was tax paid on the withdrawal) will be applied as foreign tax credit against the U.S. tax due on that part of your income.

-Funds transfer between foreign retirement accounts will not be taxable in the U.S. if you transfer funds between the foreign retirement account of the same type, within the same country.
+Specifically, funds transfer between UK or Belgian retirement accounts will not be taxable in the U.S. if you transfer funds between the retirement account of the same type, within the same country.
+Transfers between retirement accounts in other countries may be treated as a taxable event for the IRS - check with your tax advisor.